 Enjoy this morning free to spend as you wish, before your afternoon excursion.

 Today, you will enjoy a half day group guided tour of the city, as well as some of the nearby Inca ruin sites.
-Cusco is a city with a wealth of history and wonder.
+Cusco is a city with a wealth of history and splendor.
 As you wander through the streets, you will be guided through centuries of traditional culture and unique architecture.
 There is something to be admired in every direction you look, and a story to be told at every street corner.
 During your exploration, you will have the opportunity to discover the many highlights and hidden gems of Cusco.
 Although the modern travelers and vibrant night life can now be recognized in the city, Cusco is still known for its indigenous population--often seen on the streets in traditional clothing, maintaining it's colonial charm.

 Your tour will then head out of Cusco, to visit the main Inca ruins in the Cusco valley, visiting Tambo Machay, Puca Pucara, Kenko, Sacsayhuaman, as well as some lesser known ruins.
 These impressive sites serve as a great introduction to Inca history, and by walking around them, you will continue to acclimate to the high altitude.
 (This service is on a group basis.)

 This morning, you will be met by your cycling guide for your private Maras and Moray mountain biking tour!
 You will be transferred from your hotel in Cusco to the community of Chequerec (Chinchero), where you will begin your adventure on bicycles!
 Kicking off, you will make your way around Huaypo lake, towards the archaeological group of Moray.